-In addition, when you actually cease to practise, you must notify the Law Society in writing within 14 days of so ceasing.
+In addition, when you intend to cease practise, you should notify the Law Society in writing at least 14 days in advance of ceasing.

 If you hold a practising certificate and intend to cease to practise temporarily for a period of at least 3 months at any time in the practice year, for any reason (including unemployment, career break, sick leave and maternity leave), you should notify the Law Society in writing as soon as possible in advance of the temporary cessation and confirm that you will not be providing legal services for the specified period.